BuckhannonUpshurHighSchool/cagd1-microbit-tutorials/l3-introduction-to-event-handling.md

 In this lesson, you'll:
 * Learn how event handling works
 * Respond to button presses
-* Show arros and a custom LED pattern
+* Show arrows and a custom LED pattern
 *Need help?
 Click the __Hint__ button on each step to see example code.*

 ## Step 1 - Handle Button A Press